Delaware Historical Society: Willingtown Square

 Willingtown Square is a collection of buildings relocated from other sections of downtown to make way for high rise construction.
 Started as part of the bicentennial celebration in 1976, the square is named after Thomas Willing, the founder of Wilmington.

 The buildings' interiors serve as office and meeting space for the society but patrons can access the courtyard and grounds.

 Library and research center

 The society provides free access to a research library with unique special collections.
-The collection includes work on Delaware genealogy, maps, and underground railroad as well as a letter from George Washington to Caesar Rodney.
+The collection includes work on Delaware genealogy, maps, and Underground Railroad as well as a letter from George Washington to Caesar Rodney.
 Senator William V. Roth's widow donated all of his papers to the library.
-The library is open Mondays from 1pm to 9pm, Tuesdays and Thursdays from 9am to 1pm, Fridays from 9am to 5pm, and the third Saturday of every month from 10am to 4pm.
+The library is open Mondays from 1 pm to 9 pm, Tuesdays and Thursdays from 9 am to 1 pm, Fridays from 9 am to 5 pm, and the third Saturday of every month from 10 am to 4 pm.

 Located at 505 North Market Street, a former Artisans Savings Bank branch location houses the library.
 Tilghman Ware Company built the art deco structure in 1930–31.